Updated for Season 8

 Have questions or feedback on the guide?
 Join the livestream and ask me!

-Skill Tree Points and Skill Bar
+Skill Bar and Skill Tree Points

-Important to point out that for this build we are using both Decrepify and Iron Maiden, but only one will be on your action-bar.
+Iron Maiden, but only one will be on your action-bar.
 The idea here is to use Iron Maiden for generic clearing and only switch it for the Decrepify curse when fighting harder bosses such as World-Bosses and/or Capstone Dungeon bosses.

-Book of the Dead
+Necromancer Class Mechanic – Book of the Dead

 Necromancer’s class specific ability is the Book of the Dead, which provides three different type of minions that unlock by leveling up.
 This build thrives on using skeletons when leveling whilst the golem will be sacrificed for better attack speed.